woocommerce/woocommerce/readme.txt

 * Fix - When bulk editing, don't allow sale price to be negative.
 * Fix - When manually adding items to an order, show tax columns.
 * Fix - When manually adding items to an order, include variation data.
+* Fix - Prevent errors when constructing WC_Order without an ID.
 * Tweak - Tweak load_plugin_textdomain to be relative - this falls back to WP_LANG_DIR automatically.
 Can prevent "open_basedir restriction in effect".
 * Tweak - Added acceptance marks to PayPal Standard where applicable to replace generic PayPal icon.